 In the life science industry, risk appetite has traditionally not been a significant basis for business decisions.
 The corporate culture is based on security and stability – the subject area automatically brings this with it.
 Numerous requirements for compliance with legal regulations permanently slow down digital progress.
 Accordingly, CIOs are still developing and planning technological innovations with great care.
 However, those who want to successfully implement digital products need a certain start-up mindset.
 With the rapid pace at which opportunities and customer needs evolve, it is important to put functionality before perfection, make quick decisions and bring usable products to market in a timely manner.
 This is the only way to ensure that the company's own product range can actually meet current demand.

-To exploit the potential of state-of-the-art technologies for their companies efficiently, and for the long term, life science CIOs have to rethink their approach: they need to move away from individual measures that seem attractive and establish a digital basis for their business strategy.
-Specifically, this means building a digital platform that facilitates a comprehensive shift toward the digital.
+In order to actually use the potential of modern technologies efficiently and in the long term for their company, life science CIOs must rethink: away from seemingly attractive individual measures and towards a digital foundation for the business strategy.
+In concrete terms, this means: building a digital platform that enables a holistic shift towards the digital.
 Why?
-A wide variety of target groups intersects here, including patients, doctors, hospitals, and manufacturers.
-It is important to understand that digitalization has to be more than just transferring existing offerings to the online world.
-The goal should be a platform that provides a transactional marketplace for information and services, and also does much more: it focuses on customers and their needs, provides touchpoints for the entire customer journey – and uses existing data optimally for this.
+This is where the most diverse target groups with their offerings and needs can come together, whether they are patients, doctors, hospitals or manufacturers.
+It is important to understand: Digitization must be more than just transferring the offering to the online world.
+The goal should be a platform that achieves much more as a transactional marketplace for information and services: Focusing on customers and their needs, offering touchpoints for the entire customer journey – and making optimum use of existing data.